Hero Image

 Total phenolic content 596 ± 93 mg Gallic Acid Equivalents per 100 g FW 277 to 713.9 mg GAE per 100 g FW 364 to 683 mg GAE per 100 g FW

-Blue elderberries harvested from hedgerows on farms near Davis, CA were evaluated for their organic acid and sugar concentrations.
+The elderberries were also evaluated for their organic acid and sugar concentrations (Table 2).
 Four farms were harvested in 2018 and five farms were harvested in 2019.
 The main acids present were citric acid and malic acid, like other elderberry subspecies.
 Citric acid is present in roughly double the concentrations of malic acid.
 Sugars present were glucose and fructose, with glucose being about double the levels of fructose.
 There was some variability in the concentration of these compounds between the different farms evaluated in this study in addition to variation between the two years the berries were harvested.
 The compounds were evaluated using high performance liquid chromatography (HPLC).

 Harvest year